 The LOCI Card Reader (2nd Design) and Punched Card

 The LOCI-2 is a programmable calculator.
-Programs are 'stored' via punched cards.
+Programs are 'stored' on a punched card.
 The LOCI-2 has no memory for storing programs internally, the program steps are simply read off of the card, one step at a time, and executed in order.
 The external (optional) card reader is plugged into a port labelled "CARD READER" on the back panel of the LOCI-2.
-Two versions of card reader were available for LOCI.
-Both functioned the same, but the physical construction of the readers were different.
-The reader shown in the photos here is the 2nd-design card reader.
-The card reader uses punched cards that were made for Wang by IBM (IBM Part #D56709), and consist of 40 columns of 12 rows each.
+Two versions of card reader were available for LOCI, with an early version (available when the LOCI-2 was introduced), and a later design unit that improved the reliability of card reading, becoming available about 8 months after the LOCI-2 was introduced.
+Both function the same.
+The card reader uses punched cards that were manufactured for Wang by IBM (IBM Part #D56709), and consist of 40 columns (half the number of columns of a standard Hollerith punched card) of 12 rows each.
 The cards have pre-scored punch-out holes that can easily be punched out by using a pencil point.
-An accessory called a "Port-O-Punch" was available from Wang (though made by IBM for Wang) that served as a fixture to allow for easier punching of program cards, and collection of the punches.
+An accessory called a "Port-O-Punch" was available from Wang (though the Port-O-Punch was made by IBM, and Wang Labs purchased the devices from IBM under an OEM contract) that served as a fixture to allow for easier punching of program cards, and collection of the punches (also known as "chad").
 Each card holds 80 steps of program code, with each step being a six bit function code.
 The bottom six rows of the card contain steps 00 through 39 (left to right), and the top six rows contain steps 40 through 79.
 Once a card was prepared with a program, the card reader was opened, the card placed inside, and the reader closed.
 The reader reads the cards by using a 40x12 'bed of nails' array.
 A set of contacts is pressed against each area on the card where a hole can be, and if a hole is there, an electrical connection is made.

 A Closer View of the "Bed of Nails" in the 2nd Design Card Reader